yunhao-qian/CIS5650-Project2-Stream-Compaction/README.md

 Based on these experiments, the chosen defaults are:

 - 256 for the naive scan
-- 128 for the work-efficient scan
+- 128 for the work-efficient scan and compaction
-- 512 for the work-efficient compaction

 #### Performance Comparison